taoong/mia-empathy/README.md

 While this quiz was originally created for use by MIA, you can easily connect the app to your own Firebase database.

 Steps:
-1. Create a new Firebase project (or use an existing one) at https://firebase.google.com
+1. Create a new Firebase project (or use an existing one) at https://firebase.google.com.
-2. In the Firebase project's console, go to the Database tab under the Develop section and make sure Realtime Database is selected instead of Cloud Firestore
-3. Copy the database url shown, which should look like "https://project_ID.firebaseio.com/"
+2. Go to the Firebase console and select this project.
+3. At the project overview page, select **Add Firebase to your web app**.
+4. Copy the config variable shown in the code snippet.
-4. In the config object in `src/Firebase.js`, paste your project's database url in the `databaseURL` value
+5. Replace the config object in `src/Firebase.js` with the copied code.

 After building the project locally, you can then access the admin panel and start writing data to your database by adding  your own sessions and quizzes.
 You can view this data both in the app and in your Firebase console in the Cloud Firestore database.